port-labs/port-docs/docs/build-your-software-catalog/sync-data-to-catalog/cloud-providers/gcp/examples/mapping_extra_resources.md

 #### Digesting values

-All properties from your [supported resource]((https://cloud.google.com/asset-inventory/docs/supported-asset-types)) REST API representation are available.
+All properties from your [supported resource](https://cloud.google.com/asset-inventory/docs/supported-asset-types)REST API representation are available.
 Additionally, we inject a `.__project` field that represents the latest representation of the `project` containing the resource.

 <ComputeAppConfig/>